-The Foreclosure Process and Laws in New York
+Foreclosure Process and Laws in New York

 Learn about New York foreclosure laws and procedures.

-Mortgage Loans in New York
+Your Mortgage Rights in New York

 If you get a loan to buy residential real estate in New York, you'll likely sign two documents: a promissory note and a mortgage.
 The promissory note is the document that contains your promise to repay the loan along with the repayment terms.
 The mortgage is the document that gives the lender a security interest in the property.
 If you fail to make the payments, the mortgage provides the lender with the right to sell the home at a foreclosure sale to recoup the money it loaned you.

-If you miss a payment, the servicer can usually charge a late fee after the grace period expires.
-Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
-To find out the grace period in your situation and the amount of the late fee, review the promissory note or your monthly billing statement.
+You also get rights under the promissory note and mortgage.
+For example, if you're late making your monthly payment, most promissory notes provide a grace period of ten to fifteen days before you'll incur late charges.
+To find out the grace period in your situation and the amount of the late fee, check the promissory note.

-Many New York mortgages have a provision that requires the lender to send a breach letter if the borrower falls behind in payments.
+If you default on payments, most mortgages require the lender to send you a breach letter (a preforeclosure notice) before officially starting a foreclosure.
 This notice tells you that the loan is in default.
-If you don't cure the default, the lender can accelerate the loan (call it due) and go ahead with the foreclosure.
+If you don't cure the default, the lender can accelerate the loan (call it due) and proceed with the foreclosure.

-Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
+Federal law also generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
 But in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
-(12 C.F.R. § 1024.41).
+(12 C.F.R. § 1024.41(2025).)

 Preforeclosure Notice Under New York Law